Yara-bit/Literature/README.md

-# Literature
-A Public Collection of Papers on Airport Stand Assignment
+# Literature: A Public Collection of Papers on Airport Stand Assignment

 ## Aviation ground dispatch and gate allocation optimization